Wrap Text in Excel (Table of Contents)

 This large amount of text needs to be stored in spreadsheets and should fit in a cell.

-As we can rectify above two situations, either by just making the column wider at the border of the cell, where you can adjust manually or by doing just double click at the column border to automatically expand the column to fit the long text.
+As we can rectify the above two situations, either by just making the column wider at the border of the cell, where you can adjust manually or by doing just double click at the column border to automatically expand the column to fit the long text.

-Both these options don’t work out when you have a huge number of columns & it’s text data to display.
+Both these options don’t work out when you have a huge number of columns & its text data to display.

 It is possible to manually or automatically wrap the text (Explained in examples).
 It is a better option to wrap the text in the cells that have more text content.

-Wrap Text is a feature in excel spreadsheet that wraps or fits the text contents within a cell.
+Wrap Text is a feature in an excel spreadsheet that wraps or fits the text contents within a cell.

-It wraps or fits the cell contents on multiple lines, rather than single or one long line without overlapping the text content to another adjacent cell.
+It wraps or fits the cell contents on multiple lines, rather than a single or one long line without overlapping the text content to another adjacent cell.

-Excel provides a “Wrap Text” option in the Alignment group, on the Home tab of the ribbon.
+Excel provides a “Wrap Text” option in the Alignment group on the Home tab of the ribbon.
 This button or option helps you out to toggle text wrapping on and off.

 The appearance of wrapped text in Excel cell.

 - It makes it easier to read the full-text contents in a cell.